I’m going to start by throwing down the gauntlet. You teach classics at Cambridge – is a degree in classics still relevant?

 Yes but it’s not just that.
 What he does is seduce you with an extraordinary tale, but there is also a cynical, hard-hitting analysis of corruption.
 Reading Tacitus in Latin is like reading James Joyce.
 It’s language which is really at the margins of comprehensibility as well as being very exciting.
 But, actually, he wants to talk about the corruption of autocracy.
 It’s about one-man rule going bad.

-Your next book gets a bad press.
-I’m talking about The Last Days of Pompeii, with its much quoted and ridiculed opening… “It was a dark and stormy night.”
+The author of your next book gets a bad press.
+I’m talking about Edward Bulwer Lytton who wrote the much-quoted and ridiculed opening line: “It was a dark and stormy night.”

 Bulwer Lytton has this terribly bad press and there is even an annual competition in his name to find the worst opening to a book!

-Considering it has been so marginalized, why defend it?
+Considering he has been so marginalized, why recommend The Last Days of Pompeii?

 Well, I’ve been drawn into this, partly because I’ve been writing about Pompeii.
 But also there is this incredible influence it has on anyone studying Pompeii.
 It’s the classic Pompeii disaster story everybody replays when they write about Pompeii.
 When he went to Pompeii it was a ruin.
 These days they’ve done a lot of work on it.
 What Lytton did was build it up layer by layer.
 And what you get is a fantastic reconstruction of the ancient world.
 Christians who are going to escape, the nasty priest of Isis, the sacrifices and the gladiators.
 The cultural backwash that came out of it was extraordinary.
 The characters, statues, movies.